 This is by far the most common form of distracted driving.
-Texting is especially dangerous because it takes your eyes off the road.
+Texting and driving is especially dangerous because it takes your eyes off the road.
 However, talking, even when done through a hands-free system, can still divert your attention away from the road.

 Talking to Passengers

 This sort of distraction is difficult to deal with because it feels very natural to talk with the passengers in your car—in fact, you may even feel that you are being rude by not talking to them.
 However, it is still important to make sure that you are keeping your eyes on the road and not sacrificing safety for the sake of your conversation.